Suddenly, stuck in the house for weeks.

 - Get your questions answered in a free phone consultation call with one of our compassionate therapists.

 - Start to live the life you know you can with your new baby, even in this time of COVID.

 Other Therapy Services At Brave Minds Psychological Services

 At Brave Minds Psychological Services, we offer a variety of services from our licensed therapists in order to get you on the right path to healing and wholeness.
 Our therapeutic services include therapy for children, anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, couples counseling, counseling for parents, postpartum counseling, birth trauma therapy, and sexual assault counseling for adults.
 We also have a blog where we write about a variety of different mental health subjects.
-If you’re interested in learning more about our services here at Brave Minds Psychological Services or online, please contact our Scotch Plains counseling office!
+If you’re interested in learning more about our services here at Brave Minds Psychological Services or online, please contact our Scotch Plains or Branchburg counseling offices!
 Proud to serve Fanwood, Westfield, Cranford, New Providence, and surrounding areas.